 Short's killer was never found, despite the fact that grisly photos from the crime scene were disseminated across the country.

 On May 1, 1947, California native Evelyn McHale jumped off of the Empire State Building's observation platform, plummeting onto the roof of a car parked on a street below.
 The impact of her body crushed the roof of the car, and killed her immediately.
 However, in the famous crime scene photograph, taken by Robert Wiles, a photography student at the time, McHale appears to be simply taking a nap with her legs daintily crossed at the ankles.

 Dubbed "the most beautiful suicide," the picture was published in Time magazine later on that month.
 McHale was only 23 was she killed herself, and left behind a note that read "He is much better off without me...
 I wouldn't make a good wife for anybody," likely aimed at the fiancé she broke up with days beforehand.

 William J. Gaynor had been the mayor of New York City for less than a year when he was shot in the neck while on vacation.
 A disgruntled city employee, John J. Gallagher, upset at having lost his job, followed Gaynor onto the ocean liner, SS Kaiser Wilhelm der Grosse.
 Gallagher confronted Gaynor, and wound up firing at him right as a picture was taken.

-The photo, seen above, was taken by a photographer from the New York World newspaper.
+The photo was taken by a photographer from the New York World newspaper.
 Gaynor survived the assassination attempt, although he died of a heart attack three years later.